petarturukalo/tedit/README.md

 # Description

-A simple curses terminal text editor with tab handling, editing multiple files (although only one in view at a time), and some basic commands.
+A simple ncurses terminal text editor with tab handling, editing multiple files (although only one in view at a time), and some basic commands.
 Access commands by swapping between the current file buffer and echo line buffer (where commands are entered) using the escape key.